annuhdo/react-conditional-display/README.md

 As of version [0.0.4](https://bundlephobia.com/result?p=react-conditional-display@0.0.4):
 ![BundlePhobia Screenshot of Performance](https://d.pr/PYC4fb.png)

-## Roadmap
-- Further testing

 ## Contributions, Issues, and Changes
-This project is ongoing.
 Please [open an issue](https://github.com/annuhdo/react-conditional-display/issues) if you would like to contribute!

 ## Acknowledgement
 Thanks to [Noel Broda's article on how to create and publish a React component on NPM!](https://medium.com/@BrodaNoel/how-to-create-a-react-component-and-publish-it-in-npm-668ad7d363ce)